shaack/auto-resize-textarea/README.md

 # auto-resize-textarea

-Auto resizes the height of any &lt;textarea&gt;.
+Auto resizes the height of any &lt;textarea&gt; to match the text input.

-- No dependencies (you don't need jQuery)
+- No dependencies
 - Works with Bootstrap

 ## Try it